IndianRoboticsOrganization/KuttyTTS/README.md

 A small tamil text to speech synthesizer for linux & Windows.

-This application is a clone of text to speech tool called flite_hts_tamil created by [mentamizh] (https://github.com/mentamizh/flite_hts_tamil) which uses code from open source android app developed by [donlab] (http://www.iitm.ac.in/donlab/tts/index.php)
+This application is based on a text to speech tool called flite_hts_tamil created by [mentamizh] (https://github.com/mentamizh/flite_hts_tamil) which uses code from open source android app developed by [donlab] (http://www.iitm.ac.in/donlab/tts/index.php)